iMicknl/azure-podcast-generator/README.md

 You can run the application locally or deploy it to Azure, such as on Azure Container Apps.
 For development, the easiest approach is to use the included [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers), which installs all necessary dependencies and tools to get you started.

+## Podcast Style & Tone

+The Azure Podcast Generator lets you customize the style and tone of your generated podcast.
+These parameters control the structure, storytelling approach, and delivery style of your podcast script.

+See the full list of options and their effects in [docs/PODCAST_STYLE_AND_TONE.md](docs/PODCAST_STYLE_AND_TONE.md).

 ### Prerequisites